tasbafra/Multinodal-AI-OCRV/README.md

 of zip archieve from the folder ffmpeg
 # ffmpeg example
 ```
- import subproces
+import subprocesses

  input_video = 'input_video.mp4' #- use your path to the video file
  output_audio = 'output_audio.mp3' #- use your path to the audio file

- #Команда ffmpeg для конвертации видео в аудио
+ #FFmpeg command to convert video to audio
  command = ['ffmpeg', '-i', input_video, output_audio]

- #Выполнение команды с помощью subprocess
+ #Execute a command using subprocess
  subprocess.run(command, capture_output=True)

- #Проверка вывода и ошибок
+ #Check output and errors
  if subprocess.CompletedProcess.returncode == 0:
-     print('Convertation succeeded')
+     print('Conversion succeeded')
  else:
-     print('Convertation failed')
+     print('Conversion failed')
 ```
 # whisper
 use this link to install whisper -> https://github.com/openai/whisper